pokeduck/drink/README.md

 # Drink
-* This is a practice project for learning full-stack web development, built with DotNet Core 9 as the backend framework and Nuxt 3 as the frontend.
+* This is a practice project for learning full-stack web development, built with DotNet Core 10 as the backend framework and Nuxt 3 as the frontend.
 * The main feature of this project is to organize group drink orders, and it includes both a frontend (client site) and a backend (admin panel).
+* The admin panel UI template uses [AdminLTE v4](https://github.com/ColorlibHQ/AdminLTE).

 ## Requirement
 * .NET Core 10